 Our stunning hay barns are specially crafted to provide safe and dry hay storage, whatever the weather.
-Made from our workshops in the English countryside, we can supply free standing hay barns or can incorporate them into your stable block.
+Manufactured at our workshops in the English countryside, we can supply free standing hay barns or can incorporate them into your stable block.

 Have a hay barn installed and enjoy the extra storage space.
 Keep your hay dry all year round with our weather-proof, long-lasting, and aesthetically pleasing hay barns.
 Discover our range below.

 Where is Hay Stored in a Barn?

 Hay barns are designed specifically with the effective storage of hay in mind.
 Over the years, hay has typically been stored in the hayloft above horse barns.
 While this may seem convenient, it is actually a very dangerous practice as hay is highly flammable and when stored incorrectly, heat can build-up, causing combustion.
 Therefore, to avoid serious injury to horses, a collapsed roof, or risk of fire, hay is now stored in specially designed hay barns.